citelao/sensible/_sidequests/4-https.md

 ## How HTTPS works

 HTTPS relies on "public key encryption."
 Public key encryption is a form of encryption that relies on a pair of numbers---or "keys":

 * a publicly available key (a "public key") and
 * a corresponding private key.

 These keys can be used to generate messages that only the other key can unscramble (using *math*!).
-If you encrypt a message with a public key, only someone with the private key can decrypt them, and if you encrypt a message with a private key, your friends with the corresponding public key can be sure you wrote it.
+If you encrypt a message with a public key, only someone with the private key can decrypt it, and if you encrypt a message with a private key, your friends with the corresponding public key can be sure you wrote it.

-Servers distribute public keys---called "certificates"---and your browser encrypts its initial message to the server using that public key.
+Servers distribute specially-formatted public keys---called "certificates"---and your browser encrypts its initial message to the server using that public key.
 Because only the server has the right private key, you can be sure no one else reads your message.
 Your browser and the server then negotiate new keys, private to each of you<!-- TODO verify -->, for the rest of the connection.

 Encrypting your communication with these keys stops man-in-the-middle attacks cold.
 As long as the encryption you use is strong enough, eavesdroppers just see gibberish passing between you and webkinz.com.

 <aside class="sidenote">
-NB that eavesdroppers **do** know which website you're talking to: the metadata leaks [the base part of the URL](https://stackoverflow.com/q/8277323) (and only that part).
+Note that eavesdroppers **do** know which website you're talking to: the metadata leaks [the base part of the URL](https://stackoverflow.com/q/8277323) (and only that part).
 Eavesdroppers can also see that you **are** talking to a site and can analyze the message size---think about telling apart college acceptance letters vs college rejection letters by size.

 Again, there are practical attacks {%cite muehlstein2016analyzing -L note -l 7--46 %}, but many are very specific.
 See also [**Do you need a VPN?**]({{site.baseurl}}/vpn/) for more in-depth discussion of metadata.
 </aside>